 Financial exploitation can have devastating impacts.
 If you suspect that someone you know is a victim, look for the warning signs below.

-Know the Signs of Elder Financial Abuse
+COMMON Signs of Elder Financial Abuse

 - Uncomfortable spending money on needs and wants

 - Unexplained financial account activity and low bank balances

 - Buying items that are of no use

 - Personal possessions go missing

 - Trouble paying for care they once could afford

 - Uncomfortable or confused when talking about finances

 - Contact Adult Protective Services – Offices of Aging and Disability Services (an office of DHHS) toll free: 1-800-624-8404

 - Contact the local Area Agency on Aging to find out what support and services are available to help: 1-877-ELDERS-1 (1-877-353-3771)